instantdevices/USB-Killer-Detector/Sell Sheet.md

 <p>
     UBS Kill is a pen-testing device that looks like a regular USB flash drive.
     When these USB flash drives are connected into a USB port of your personal computer, then the 5V found in the USB port is converted into about 220 Volts.
-Needless to say, that, in matters of seconds, the computer can be physically damaged, resulting in the spending of money and resources to replace broken parts.
+Needless to say that the computer can be physically damaged in seconds, resulting in the spending of money and resources to replace broken parts.
 </p>
 <p>